|

 a World Heritage Site

-4th Sputnik 1, first Earth-orbiting satellite, entered into orbit around
+4th Sputnik 1, first Earth-orbiting satellite, entered into orbit around the Earth in 1957

 16th World Food Day first celebrated in 1981 to increase awareness and

-take action to alleviate worldwide hunger
+take ation to alleviate worldwide hunger

 21st Table of Atomic Weights first presented by John Dalton in 1803

-21st Speed of light officially included in the International System
+21st Speed of light officially included in the International System of Units in 1983

 22nd Electric light bulb successfully tested by Thomas Edison in 1879